 The answer to this question completely depends on your preference and comfort level when it comes to tax preparation.
 Think of it this way: Some people enjoy do-it-yourself projects around their home, while others would rather outsource these time-intensive activities to a professional, who may also do a better job.
 Having confidence in crunching numbers and having a basic understanding of tax rules are good measures to use.

 Luckily, Service CU is here to help if you would like a hand with your tax return this spring.
 If you file with TurboTax, available through Service CU online banking, they will offer you savings of up to $15 on federal tax products.
-Just log in at www.servicecu.org and click on the TurboTax banner in your online banking portal.
+Just log in at www.servicecu.org and select “TurboTax” under Financial Tools in your online banking portal, or under “Financial Wellness” in our mobile app, search under “Financial Wellness.”
 Even better?
-If you’ve filed with TurboTax before, you can easily transfer 2019’s tax info – which ends up being a big help as you dig into this year’s return!
+If you’ve filed with TurboTax before, you can easily transfer the previous year’s tax info – which ends up being a big help as you dig into this year’s return!

 Meet the Deadlines

 This one should be easy, right?
 Well, given that about 7 million Americans fail to even file require income tax returns each year, we thought this was worth mentioning: